Coming up next, our final news roundup and information overload hour.

 I'm sorry.

-There's literally I've tried five times.
+There's literally, I've tried five times.

-That's why I'm walking around to make this.
+That's why I'm walking around today.

 Why is the president not taking your call?